Open enrollment for health insurance runs from Nov. 1, 2022, to Jan. 15, 2023.

 These and some other states run their own health insurance exchanges or marketplaces.
 Because of that, they can expand their open enrollment windows.

-*These are the dates used for 2022 open enrollment.
-Dates for 2023 open enrollment have yet to be announced.
+*These dates were used for 2023 open enrollment.
+Dates for 2024 open enrollment have yet to be announced.

 When is open enrollment if I get health insurance from an employer?